 - The SAML assertion must include the

-To view or edit the user attributes in the Workspace ONE Access console, in the Identity & Access Management tab, click Setup and then click User Attributes.Important: Ensure that the keys in the SAML assertion match the attribute names exactly, including the case.
+You can view the user attributes in the admin consolepage.Important: Ensure that the keys in the SAML assertion match the attribute names exactly, including the case.

 - If you are configuring multiple domains for the Just-in-Time directory, the SAML assertion must include the